HolyKasra/SQL_practice/README.md

-# 🛢️ SQL Leetoce questions
+# 🛢️ SQL Leetcode questions

 ## ⬇️Contains
+s
 - questions to practice and improve your sql skills.